cguttweb/nuxt-portfolio-blog/content/posts/fcc-curriculum.md

 - Bootstrap - as I have used bootstrap this was more of a refresher - section completed
 - SASS - this was introducing some basics of sass including `mixins`, `@for`, `@each` and `@while`
-- React - I've learnt some basics of React in the past year
+- React - I've learnt some basics of React in the past year - I'm working my way through the React section but not how much I've learnt I think I just need to build a project with it to fully understand it
 - Redux - I've heard of it but yet to learn anything about it